 Sunlight and Cancer Group

 Skin cancer is highly prevalent in Australia, with two in three people being diagnosed by the age of 70.
-While non-melanoma skin cancers are more common, melanoma is responsible for the majority of deaths related to skin cancer.
+More cases of skin cancer are diagnosed each year, than that of breast, prostate, lung and colon cancer combined.
+Whilst non-melanoma skin cancers (squamous cell and basal cell carcinomas) are more common, melanoma is responsible for the majority of deaths related to skin cancer.
+The main etiological agent in the formation of skin cancer is exposure to ultraviolet radiation from the sun.

-Projects in this laboratory involve the investigation of the molecular mechanisms of ultraviolet radiation-induced skin carcinogenesis, as well as inhibition of the growth and metastasis of melanoma.
-Interests outside of skin cancer include investigation of cell signaling pathways in cancer, with an emphasis on identification and targeting of tumour suppressor genes.
+Work in this laboratory involves the investigation of the molecular mechanisms of ultraviolet radiation-induced skin carcinogenesis, as well as the inhibition of the growth and metastasis of melanoma.
+Interests outside of skin cancer include investigation of cell signalling pathways in cancer, with an emphasis on identification and targeting of tumour suppressor genes.